permguard/permguard/www/content/docs/0.0.x/getting-started/run-authz-server.md

   noindex: false # false (default) or true
 ---

+The **`AuthZServer`** can operate as both the `control plane` and the `data plane` for `Permguard`.

+In its simplest form, it runs in an `all-in-one` configuration, where a single instance acts as both the `control plane` and the `data plane`:

-The **AuthZ Server** acts as the **control plane** for Permguard: it manages policies, trust configuration, and governance rules.
+- When acting as the `control plane`, the `AuthZServer` manages policies, trust configuration, and governance rules, providing a unified interface for defining and distributing authorization intent, or

-By default, the server also includes an embedded **data plane**, allowing it to evaluate and enforce authorization decisions on its own.
+- When acting as the `data plane`, it evaluates incoming authorization requests and enforces the resulting decisions.

-This makes the container self-contained and ideal for development, testing, or simple deployments.
+The default container image runs in `all-in-one` mode, making it ideal for development, testing, or simple environments.

-In production environments, however, enforcement should be **distributed**.
-Dedicated data plane instances can be deployed close to workloads—inside applications, sidecar proxies, gateways, or edge nodes—so authorization decisions are enforced at the appropriate boundary with low latency and high resilience.
+In production, enforcement can be distributed, with dedicated data-plane instances deployed near workloads—inside applications, `sidecars`, `gateways`, or `edge` components.

 To start the server using the latest container image: